frangeris/simple-validation/README.md

 * uploaded (validate that the file has been uploaded)
 * file_max (validate the max size of the file using MB for comparation)
 * allow_format (specify with formats are allowed for the file uploaded)
+* not_equal (verify that the value is not equal to expressed pattern)

 ### So let's rock and roll: